etalab/plan-ogp-2015-2017/en/open-public-administration/citizens-empowerment/commitment-19.md

   The nine main types of mission of volunteers for civic service are: contribution to educative, teaching and civic responsibility activities in primary school; support to projects for education in citizen matters; support to actions and projects in the fields of artistic and cultural education and sport; support to actions and projects for education in sustainable development; organization of the national education department's civic reserve; contribution to the organization of the free time of boarders in developing new activities; prevention of addictions; information and support to young people who are failing at school or who wish to resume qualifying training; help with providing information and orientation to pupils.

-- **Allow citizens to support schools in the transmission of the Republic’s values: the national education department's civic reserve**
+- **Allow citizens to support schools in the transmission of the Republic's values: the national education department's civic reserve**
   _[[follow-up](https://git.framasoft.org/etalab/suivi/issues/175)]_

   This new arrangement (as outlined in the circular dated May 12th 2015[^2]) allows adults who desire to have the opportunity to dedicate their time and provide their experience to serve schools, particularly in the following fields of expertise: